Tom Jackson Jr.

-Tom Jackson Jr. (born December 18, 1959) is president of California Polytechnic University Humboldt(CPH), where he started in fall 2019.
-He is best known for overseeing the plan to remove all on campus housing options for returning CPH students in the Fall 2023 semester.
+Tom Jackson Jr. (born December 18, 1959) is an American academic who served as president of California Polytechnic University Humboldt from fall 2019 to August 2024.
+He is best known for overseeing the university's transition to a polytechnic.

 He was previously president of Black Hills State University in Spearfish, South Dakota, vice president for student affairs at the University of Louisville in Louisville, Kentucky, and president of the American College Personnel Association (ACPA).

 Early life and education

-Jackson was born December 18, 1959 in Seattle, Washington.
+Jackson was born December 18, 1959, in Seattle, Washington.
 Jackson received his AA in general studies in 1982 from Highline College, his BS in business management/personnel in 1985 from Southwest State University, his MS in counseling/student personnel (CACREP) in 1987, and his EdD in educational management from the University of La Verne in 1995.
 Jackson attended Harvard University's Institute for Educational Management (IEM) in 2005.

 Career

 Jackson's career includes experience at colleges and universities throughout the United States including serving as President of the American College Personnel Association (ACPA).

 Top priorities for Jackson in leadership positions have been internationalism, service to veterans, and expanding education opportunities.

-Jackson was inducted as a faculty/staff member into Omicron Delta Kappa at the University of Louisville in 2008.

 Jackson was named the top "Rising Accounts of Higher Education Presidents to Follow on Twitter" by higher education blogger Josie Alhquist.
+On Thursday April 24, 2024 the General Faculty of Cal Poly Humboldt passed a vote of "no confidence" in President Tom Jackson and his chief of staff, Mark Johnson, in a resolution that demands their immediate resignation because of their mishandling of student protests.
+On April 29, 2024, 320 members of Cal Poly Humboldt's faculty and staff called for the "immediate termination" of President Jackson and his Chief of Staff Mark Johnson.
+On July 11, Jackson announced he would be stepping down as President of Cal Poly Humboldt.